RoikkuTo/kang-timeline/README.md

 | start     | Start the loop                                        |
 | loop      | The loop callback                                     |

-# The Timeline object `new Timeline()`
+# The Timeline class `new Timeline()`

-The Timeline object is actually a subscriber to the `TimeProvider`.
-All Timelines share the same loop provided by the TimeProvider Object but also have their own current timestamp.
+The Timeline class is actually a subscriber to the `TimeProvider`.
+All Timelines share the same loop provided by the TimeProvider class but also have their own current timestamp.

 You can add some options to your Timeline by passing an object as argument, or by setting those options afterward via methods.